 Residential treatment can reduce the effect that dysfunctional family relationships, negative influences, access to unhealthy foods and the lack of monitoring and supervision through treatment have on patients.

-Because many people visit a counselor daily during inpatient treatment, patients may experience progress in recovery because they are being closely monitored.
 Many inpatient treatment centers have medical professionals available around the clock to treat the patients in a supportive atmosphere, surrounded by other individuals going through similar struggles.

 Medications Used for Treating Anorexia